gloomurai85/luna-tic-landing-sim/README.md

 - `dv/dt = g_lunar`, `dh/dt = -v`
 - Analytic solution: `h_exact(t) = h0 - 0.5 * g_lunar * t^2`

-The script integrates this with the same Euler scheme for several time steps `dt` and prints the maximum altitude error for each.
+The script integrates this with the same Euler scheme for several time steps `dt` and prints the maximum altitude error for each time step.
 The error decreases as `dt` is reduced, which is consistent with the expected first-order behavior and provides a basic check that the integrator is implemented correctly.

 ---